 HVAC assembly air intake drain

-Some models may install a drain hose inside the cabin under the carpet.
+Some models may install a drain hose under the cabin carpet.
 It’s designed to carry away any condensation or rainwater entering the HVAC air intake assembly.
 The drain exit is on the underside.
 Check if your vehicle has a drain and that it’s clear.

 A workshop manual covers such details, and you’ll find a link to the workshop manuals I use here on the Mechanics tools page.